 Late and Missed Work.
-For late work, you will lose 10% of an assignment's value for each day it is late, up to a limit of one week.
+You will lose 10% of an assignment's value for each day it is late, up to a limit of one week.
 After that time, assignments may be turned in and evaluated for correctness, but a score of zero will be assigned.
-If you miss a lab for a university-approved reason

-(illness, university athletics, etc.), arrange a makeup lab with your TA.
+If you miss a lab for a university-approved reason (illness, university athletics, etc.), arrange a makeup lab with your TA.
 Missing more than 3 labs will result in a final grade of F for the course.
 No make-up exams will be given unless arrangements are made in advance.
-Your lowest score for each category (classroom activities for a day, homework, and laboratory exercises, but not exams) will be dropped, no questions asked.
+The final exam will only be administered at the date and time assigned by the registrar's office (see schedule below), and no alternative test times will be made available for it.

 Grade Disputes.
 You may dispute your grades on classroom activities, homework, labs, etc. up until the corresponding midterm exam, but not afterwards.
-For example, grades received on activities covering chapters 1-5 may be disputed up through the exam on the evening of 27 September, but not afterwards.
+For example, grades received on activities covering chapters 1-5 may be disputed up through the exam on the evening of 26 September, but not afterwards.
 This will facilitate your learning and not getting too far behind on material, while expediting the delivery of accurate grades.